roboticsoutreach/smallpeice-docs/docs/kit/arduino.md

 ## GPIO Pins

 The Arduino allows you to connect your kit to your own electronics.
-It has fourteen digital I/O pins, and six analogue input pins.
-The analogue pins can read an analogue signal from 0 to 5V and the digital pins can receive or send digital signals at 0V & 5V.
+It has fourteen digital I/O pins, and six analog input pins.
+The analog pins can read an analog signal from 0 to 5V and the digital pins can receive or send digital signals at 0V & 5V.
 The board also has a couple of ground pins, as well as some pins fixed at 3.3V and 5V output to supply power to your sensors.

 ![Pin Map](../assets/img/kit/arduino_pinout.png)